Are you a Canadian resident or citizen and wondering who needs a US bank account?

 - No online application.

-How to open an account: You can open an account in person at any of their bank branches or over the phone at 1-800-747-3208.
+You can open an account in person at any of their bank branches or over the phone at 1-800-747-3208.

-7. US Bank Accounts for Canadian Residents → Bank of Montreal US Dollar Accounts
+7. Bank of Montreal US Dollar Accounts

-BMO offers two US dollar accounts.
+BMO offers two US-dollar accounts.
 They differ based on their purpose: The BMO USD Chequing account is a chequing account designed for regular transactions, while the BMO USD Saving account is designed to be more static.